584F525F/584F525F.github.io/docs/Knowledge_Base/OS/Linux/Debian/Commands/Networking_VLAN_and_Route.md

     172.20.0.0      0.0.0.0         255.255.240.0   U     400    0        0 VLAN50
     ```

-    Table should look like this, if green is missing then if you delete the eth0 route, you can’t reach the device
+    Table should look like this.
+If you want to delete the eth0 default route so you can force all traffic on a VLAN, you will lose connectivity to the device.
+    In most cases you can regain access if you bounce the Switch port the device is connected to (Disable > wait a few seconds > Enable).

     ```bash
     route -n